degrasse-python/ml-api/README.md

 To get started you must do these simple steps:

 1. Fork this repo
-2. Create a serialized model of your ML prediction algorithm.
+2. Create a serialized model (pickle) of your ML prediction algorithm.
+3. Change the path in of your model on line 8.
+5. Test your ML model.
-3. Use the Dockerfile here to containerize your API.
+6. Use the Dockerfile here to containerize your API.
-4. Push your image to your container repo.
+7. Push your image to your container repo.

+Below are instructions to productionize this repo for real world use.
+You may notice I have done completed some of these steps for you.

 ## Steps to Productionize FastAPI code